 This is normally a remedy for arthritis and degenerative bone and joint problems.
 It is considered a nutraceutical (this name represents the blurring of lines between food and drugs), and there are no clinical studies to support the use of it in dog food and cat food.

 Side effects range from nausea, diarrhea, stomach pain, bloating, and vomiting to elevated blood pressure.
 It is a natural blood thinner, therefore use should be suspended before surgical or dental procedures.
 Since this warning does not appear on pet food labels, Chondroitin Sulfate could be problematic.
 There are however, warnings from the nutraceutical industry for use during pregnancy and breast feeding.
-This ingredient should be of concern to dog or cat breeders who have experienced reproductive problems that they believe are caused by pet food.
+This ingredient should be of concern to breeders who have experienced reproductive problems that they believe are caused by an ingredient in pet food.

 Cucumber (Fresh Cucumber)

 There are unsupported claims that it lowers blood pressure, hydrates the body, cools skin, and is a rich source for essential nutrients in humans.
 Cucumber is high in potassium and excess ingestion can lead to loss of fluid and electrolyte imbalances.
 Cucumber contains patches of bitter taste which are extremely toxic, tetracyclic triterpenoids of cucurbitacins compound, excessive consumption of which can be deadly.
 Like many such window-dressing ingredient additives, cats and dogs would not seek it out or eat it unless starving.

 Adds a nutty peppery flavor to foods eaten by the human population.
 Excessive use of cumin can cause sun sensitive skin in humans.
 It is of no value as a pet food ingredient.

 This herb can induce photo-dermatitis in some people and the rash-like response can become visible with exposure to sunlight after ingesting dill.
 It is of no value as a pet food ingredient.